 The GED exam is pretty challenging.
-The passing standards are set in a way that some 40 percent of all high school graduates would not pass the test on the first try so become optimally prepared.
+The passing standards are set in a way that some 40 percent of all high school graduates would not pass the test on the first try, so it is key to become optimally prepared.

-There are numerous sites in North Dakota where (often free) GED instruction is offered, and this website offers numerous GED video lessons and practice tests to help you get all set for the real thing fast.
+There are numerous sites in North Dakota where (often free) GED instruction is offered, and this website offers GED video lessons and practice tests to help you determine if online studying is a good fit for you.

 If you don’t hold a high school diploma or another secondary degree, improvement in most career fields is virtually out of the question.
 Preparation is key, so take a look at the locations near you where GED prep classes are organized and benefit from this website’s free video lessons and practice tests.